xitizbasnet/Export_All_Microsoft_365_Users_MFA_Status_Enable_Enforced_Disabled_Report/README.md

 ## Conclusion 🎯

 You’ve successfully learned how to export all Microsoft 365 users' MFA status to a CSV file.
-By using the **Microsoft Graph PowerShell module**, the `Export-MFAstatus.ps1` script provides an efficient way to gather this information in a structured manner.
+By using the **Microsoft Graph PowerShell module**, the `Get-MFAReport.ps1` script provides an efficient way to gather this information in a structured manner.
 This report helps you see which users have MFA enabled and which authentication methods they use.

 **Next Steps**:
 - Review users with **MFA disabled** and encourage them to enable MFA for enhanced security.

-  *The End*
+  **The End**